bmoscon/cryptofeed/docs/high_level.md

 `add_nbbo` lets you compose your own NBBO data feed.
 It takes the arguments `feeds`, `pairs` and `callback`, which are the normal arguments you'd supply for exchange objects when supplied to the feed handler.
 The exchanges in the `feeds` list will subscribe to the `pairs` and NBBO updates will be supplied to the `callback` method as they are received from the exchanges.

 `run` simply starts the feedhandler.
-The feedhandler uses asyncio, so nothing past `run` will block while the feedhandler runs.
+The feedhandler uses asyncio, so `run` will block while the feedhandler runs.

 ### Exchange Interface